GenAI Concepts

 Datasets

-Datasets used for fine-tuning models are typically made available through platform marketplaces like Hugging Face, AWS, and Azure.
-These datasets are often made available on commercial terms, and typically have more information about how the dataset was created, and whether relevant legal rules were complied with.
+Datasets for fine-tuning models are typically found on platform marketplaces like Hugging Face, AWS and Azure.
+The terms are often commercial, and typically include information about how the dataset was created and its compliance with relevant legal rules.

 Data licensing